Going 3D

 const float ZOOM = 45.0f;

-I need to add the camera to the renderer entity to be able to access it inside the renderer functions.
-In the future I could create a different struct called Scene that holds information of all the entities that will be renderer, the lights, and the camera.
+We need to add the camera to the renderer entity to be able to access it inside the renderer functions.
+In the future we could create a different struct called Scene that holds information of all the entities that will be renderer, the lights, and the camera.

 struct Renderer {